Copper Creek Pack: Five pups were born to this pack in Grand County in 2024.

 In January, Fish and Wildlife released the initial necropsy results, reporting that a gunshot wound was responsible for the wolf’s “poor condition” and death.
 As it is illegal to kill or harm a wolf in Colorado, the death is still under investigation by the federal agency.

 Sept.
-9, 2024: male wolf died in Grand County.
+9, 2024: A male wolf died in Grand County.
 In November, the Fish and Wildlife Service reported that the initial necropsy results suggest the death was likely due to a fight with another wolf.
 The report also showed that the wolf had an old, healed gunshot wound.

 March 16, 2025: A male wolf was killed by the U.S. Wildlife Services in north-central Wyoming.
 The wolf was killed by the federal agency after it was tied to the death of five sheep.

-April 9, 2025: male wolf was killed in Wyoming, where the species is delisted from the federal Endangered Species Act and state law allows anyone to kill a wolf in the majority of Wyoming without a license.
+April 9, 2025: A male wolf was killed in Wyoming, where the species is delisted from the federal Endangered Species Act and state law allows anyone to kill a wolf in the majority of Wyoming without a license.

 April 20, 2025: A female gray wolf died in Rocky Mountain National Park from a mountain lion attack.